FrancesHitchcock/reading-notes/Module1/Class2.md

 ### Logical operators

 The `&&` operator means 'and'.
 In this case both (or more) conditions must be satisfied for the code block to execute.
 The `||` operator means 'or'.
-Either one (or more) of the conditions must be satisfied of the the code to execute.
+Either one (or more) of the conditions must be satisfied for the the code to execute.

 ## Things I want to know more about